teddy-beau/instagram/README.md

 # Instagram

-Clone with React, Tailwind CSS, Firebase
+Instagram clone built with React, Tailwind CSS and Firebase.

 **WORK IN PROGRESS !**